dimilowe/VCMStore/replit.md

 - **Text**: Gray-900 for headings, gray-600 for body text

 ### Brand Cohesion
-VCM Hub and VCM OS share a unified brand identity:
+VCM Suite and VCM OS share a unified brand identity:
-- VCM Hub: Light theme with orange accents on white/gray backgrounds
+- VCM Suite: Light theme with orange accents on white/gray backgrounds
 - VCM OS: Dark theme with orange accents on dark backgrounds
 - Both use the same colorful app card gradient system